wwang487/BehaviorRecognition/README.md

 # BehaviorRecognition
 This is the respository for the two-step Faster R-CNN model to identify behaviors of wild animals.

-## Preparation
+## Installation
 1. The pretrained model is placed in: https://drive.google.com/drive/folders/1EOmhEn5Ry-97LNm5e3ewrZYmgzALvHCx?usp=sharing Please download them and copy them to data/pretrained_model for both species and behavior models.